Wizni4/local-spark-cluster/README.md

 When you are finished using the Spark cluster, you can stop all running containers.

-You can stop hte PSark Cluster using either the provided deployment scripts:
+You can stop the Spark Cluster using the provided deployment scripts:

 ```bash
 ./spark_cluster.sh stop